 Today, the arrival of Ernest Hemingway in Cuba seems very unremarkable.
 Just a man taking his boat to an island, he then made his home.
 So many decades and political events later, such an act is almost unthinkable.
 What a different world he lived in.

-Once he arrived, Hemingway lived in room 511 in Hotel Ambos Mundos and drank his way around the local bars of Havana.
+Once he arrived, Hemingway lived in room 511 in Hotel Ambos Mundos and drank his way around Havana’s local bars.
 You can visit La Bodeguita del Medio and the Floridita bars in Havana on your own as you enjoy a famous Hemingway cocktail or a dozen, as he was known to do.

 These places have become very touristy, which detracts from the Hemingway’s Havana we wanted to experience.
 On our last trip to Havana nine years ago, the Floridita was an interesting bar with few tourists and many locals.
 Today, the only locals are the staff.